Advanced Command Line Tutorial¶

 Feel free to explore these files and folders if you want, but I would strongly suggest against editing anything unless you know what you’re doing — unlike

-.DS_Store files, changing some of these can really screw up how some applications work.
+.DS_Store files, changing some of these can really screw up some applications.

 *) to allow any pattern to appear in part of a filename.
 For example, to list all the CSV files in a folder (but only the CSVs), you can type: